 INSPECTIONS

 R104.1 General.
-Construction or work for which a permit is required shall be subject to inspection by the code official.

-R104.2 Required approvals.
-Work shall not be done beyond the point indicated in each successive inspection without first obtaining the approval of the code official.
-The code official, upon notification, shall make the requested inspections and shall either indicate the portion of the construction that is satisfactory as completed, or notify the permit holder or his or her agent wherein the same fails to comply with this code.
-Any portions that do not comply shall be corrected and such portion shall not be covered or concealed until authorized by the code official.
+Construction or work for which a permit is required shall be subject to inspection by the code official or his or her designated agent, and such construction or work shall remain accessible and exposed for inspection purposes until approved.
+It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection purposes.
+Neither the code official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material, product, system or building component required to allow inspection to validate compliance with this code.

+R104.2 Required inspections.
+The code official or his or her designated agent, upon notification, shall make the inspections set forth in Sections R104.2.1 through R104.2.5.

+R104.2.1 Footing and foundation inspection.
+Inspections associated with footings and foundations shall verify compliance with the code as to R-value, location, thickness, depth of burial and protection of insulation as required by the code and approved plans and specifications.

+R104.2.2 Framing and rough-in inspection.
+Inspections at framing and rough-in shall be made before application of interior finish and shall verify compliance with the code as to types of insulation and corresponding R-values and their correct location and proper installation; fenestration properties (U-factor and SHGC) and proper installation; and air leakage controls as required by the code and approved plans and specifications.

-R104.2.2 Wall insulation inspection.
+R104.2.2.1 Wall insulation inspection.
 The building official, upon notification, shall make a wall insulation inspection in addition to those inspections required in Section R109 of the International Residential Code.
 This inspection shall be made after all wall and cavity insulation is in place and prior to cover.

+R104.2.3 Plumbing rough-in inspection.
+Inspections at plumbing rough-in shall verify compliance as required by the code and approved plans and specifications as to types of insulation and corresponding R-values and protection, required controls.

+R104.2.4 Mechanical rough-in inspection.
+Inspections at mechanical rough-in shall verify compliance as required by the code and approved plans and specifications as to installed HVAC equipment type and size, required controls, system insulation and corresponding R-value, system air leakage control, programmable thermostats, dampers, whole-house ventilation and minimum fan efficiency.

+Exception: Systems serving multiple dwelling units shall be inspected in accordance with Section C104.2.4.

-R104.Final inspection.
+R104.2.5 Final inspection.
 The building shall have a final inspection and not be occupied until approved.
+The final inspection shall include verification of the installation of all required building systems, equipment and controls and their proper operation and the required number of high-efficacy lamps and fixtures.

-R104.
-Reinspection.
+R104.3 Reinspection.
 A building shall be reinspected when determined necessary by the code official.

-R104.
-Approved inspection agencies.
-The code official is authorized to accept reports of approved inspection agencies, provided such agencies satisfy the requirements as to qualifications and reliability.
+R104.4 Approved inspection agencies.
+The code official is authorized to accept reports of third-party inspection agencies not affiliated with the building design or construction, provided such agencies are approved as to qualifications and reliability relevant to the building components and systems they are inspecting.

-R104.
-Inspection requests.
+R104.5 Inspection requests.
 It shall be the duty of the holder of the permit or their duly authorized agent to notify the code official when work is ready for inspection.
 It shall be the duty of the permit holder to provide access to and means for inspections of such work that are required by this code.